dwykat/dwykat.github.io/_posts/2018-10-04-blog-announcement-en.md

 {:toc .toc}
 * * *

-# Blog addr migration nnotification
+# Blog addr migration notification

-For some personal reasons, plus I have deployed a blog on a personal server, I will suspend this github pages blog for now.
+For some personal reasons, plus I have deployed the blog on my personal server, I will suspend this github pages blog for now.
 This blog will be used to store the blog theme in the future.

-You can find me [here.](https://todebug.com)
+You can find me [here.](https://todebug.com/blog/)